-However, if current weather observations aren’t important to you, then the added information might get in the way.
-Also, after being bought by The Weather Channel several years back, its functionality is not much different than The Weather Channel’s own app, and we feel that unless you need the hyperlocal conditions that Weather Underground provides, opt for The Weather Channel app instead.
+However, if current weather observations aren’t vital to you, then the added information might get in the way.
+Also, after being bought by The Weather Channel several years back, its functionality is not much different than The Weather Channel’s app.
+We feel that unless you need the hyperlocal conditions that Weather Underground provides, opt for The Weather Channel app instead.

 Our Top Paid App Pick: RadarScope

 You have access to every single radar product that the pros do, at practically the same time they see them—along with up to the minute warning information.
-Stepping up to the Pro Tier 1 subscription for $9.99 yearly gets you longer animations and lightning data (a must for outdoor enthusiasts), dual pane capability, and inspection tools.
-While the top end Tier 2 package adds in hail and shear contouring (the latter necessary for tornado formation), as well as multi-platform use and a 30 day radar archive.
+Stepping up to the Pro Tier 1 subscription for $9.99 per year gets you longer animations and lightning data (a must for outdoor enthusiasts), dual pane capability, and inspection tools.
+While the top end Tier 2 package adds in hail and shear contouring (the latter necessary for tornado formation), as well as multi-platform use and a 30-day radar archive.